Contributing to jQuery Foundation Web Sites

 link Deploying to Staging and Production Environments

 In addition to our production environment, we also have a staging environment for all of the sites.
 The URLs for the staging sites are the same as the production URLs, except they are preceded with a stage. prefix, e.g., stage.contribute.jquery.org.
 We use git post-receive hooks to automate deployment to both environments.
-Whenever there is a commit to the master branch of any content repository, or jquery-wp-content itself, the changes are pulled onto the staging site, and the grunt deploy runs, making them available for immediate preview.
-When we are ready to deploy changes to production, we need only tag the repo with a valid semver, and the same process takes place in production.
+Whenever there is a commit to the main branch of any content repository, or jquery-wp-content itself, the changes are pulled onto the staging site, and the grunt deploy runs, making them available for immediate preview.

-For api.jqueryui.com and api.jquerymobile.com, the major and minor versions have to match the code version the site documents.
-Use patch to update the documentation for a given major/minor release.
+On api.jqueryui.com and api.jquerymobile.com, the major and minor versions of the semver tag should match the code version that the site documents.
+Use patch freely for any updates to documentation within given major/minor release cycle.

 To create a tag, use npm version [major | minor | patch].

-Afterwards, make sure to push both version change commit and the tag: git push --tags upstream master
+Afterwards, make sure to push both version change commit and the tag: git push --tags origin main

 link How Can I Help?